-3.7 Slope Stability
+3.8 Slope Stability

-It does appear that the current slope geometry is stable.
-The slopes can be assessed for the individual lots that encroach near the crest or the toe.
-Following the International Residential Code (IRC) R403.1.7, footings are to be located no closer than one-third the slope height or 4-feet, whichever is less, from a descending slope.
+It does appear that the current 7.5H:1V slope geometry is stable.
+Road cuts may steepen the slopes up to 2.5H:1V.
+The slopes can be assessed for the individual lots that encroach near the toe.
+Following the International Residential Code (IRC) R403.1.7, footings are to be located no closer than one-third the slope height or 4- feet, whichever is less, from a descending slope.
 The face of the structure is to be no closer than one-half the slope height or 15 feet, whichever is less, from an ascending slope.
 A geotechnical review is needed to determine if the structures can be closer to the slope surface.

-3.8 Groundwater Table and Surface Water
+3.9 Groundwater Table, Surface Water, and Infiltration Rate